marklauter/tdd/notes.md

 IDEs manage static analysis through the [editorconfig file](https://editorconfig.org/).

 ### Dynamic Analysis
 Dynamic analysis refers to the study of a system under real-world conditions.
 The goal is to find runtime issues like memory leaks, performance issues, and reliability issues.
-Analyzers review logs and metrics.
-Specialized tools perform load testing, simulate system outages, etc. Dynamic analysis is related to the field of system reliability engineering (SRE).
+Analyzers review logs and metrics collected during profiling.
+Specialized tools perform stress testing, fuzz testing, simulate system outages, etc. Dynamic analysis is related to the field of system reliability engineering (SRE).

 ### Common Test Tools
 - For unit tests and integration tests